payara/Payara-Community-Documentation/documentation/payara-micro/payara-micro.md

 ```

 ## 5.3 Packaging a Configured Instance as an Uber Jar
-Sometimes it is preferable to package up your deployments, your configuration ainto a single jar file.
-To do this in Payara Micro use the `--outputUberJar` command line option for example;
+Sometimes it is preferable to package the application, contiguration and dependencies into a single executable jar.
+To do this with Payara Micro use the `--outputUberJar` command line option for example;

 ```shell
 java -jar payara-micro.jar --deploy test.war --outputUberJar test.jar